MichaelCurrin/py-project-template/README.md

 ## Purpose

-This project aims to provide a template for a Python project so you can get up and running fast and then quickly get your app deployed to the cloud with confidence when you're ready.
+This project provides a template for a Python application, enabling you to get up and running fast with local development and then move quickly when you want deploy your app to the cloud with confidence.

 It includes a solid setup, from installing packages to running code quality checks locally and with GitHub Actions.